 Lucky for us, mosquitoes are vulnerable to many types of bug repellents.
 DEET, picaridin, and oil of lemon eucalyptus works especially well on them.

 Peak black fly season is May and June.
 If you are hitting the trails at this time, expect to be dealing with both black flies and mosquitoes.
 Black flies love hot and humid weather and are most active in the daytime hours.

 They rely on moving water from rivers and streams to lay there eggs.
 The drying up of seasonal creeks and rivers, contributes to their decline in mid to late summer.

 Unlike mosquitoes, who use a proboscis to penetrate the skin, black flies cut your skin with their mouth-parts and lap up the blood.
-This makes their bites more painful, but they cannot bite through clothing and they won’t bite in confined areas like a tent.
+This makes their bites more painful, but they cannot bite through clothing.
+Anecdotally, I’ve never been bitten by them in confined areas, like a tent, either.

 Steady breezes deter these weak flyers.
 Bug repellents containing DEET also work, but with less success than against mosquitoes.